 Without action, a poor credit score, according to Experian, can last between two and seven years depending on the reason, as follows:

-• Five years – Overdue accounts listed as a payment default, overdue accounts listed as clear outs, writs and summons, and court judgments
+- Five years – Overdue accounts listed as a payment default, overdue accounts listed as clear outs, writs and summons, and court judgements

 However, by making payments and following our other tips, you can improve your credit score sooner.
 So check and start upping your credit score today!